mattpe/bcwt/week5.md

    };
    ```

-   - remember to update the requires and exports of both files
+   - Remember to update the imports (`require`) and `module.exports` of both files
-   - now users can be added (registered) without logging in first
+   - Now users can be added (registered) without logging in first
    - Complete the TODOs in the code above (refer to [bcryptjs docs](https://github.com/dcodeIO/bcrypt.js#usage))
    - Create a new user by using the register form in `wop-ui/ui4`
    - Test logout button and login again